GhozyElFatih/Gravity-Automatic/README.md

 # Gravity-Automatic
-## Download, extract, process, and plot gravity data \n From Topex website to simple bouguer anomaly contour
+## Download, extract, process, and plot gravity data.
+From Topex website to simple bouguer anomaly contour (even more!)